-If you are a UX designer, you would be probably using whiteboards, presentation screens to share your ideas and workflow designs.
+If you are a UX designer, you would be probably using whiteboards, paper prototypes, sticky notes, sketches etc. to share your ideas and workflow designs.
 But if you are away from your office, how will you collaborate?

 In this article, we have shortlisted some of the most beneficial and certainly essential UX tools to make your remote working environment convenient.
 So, let’s check them out.